svenkeidel/sturdy/README.md

 I want to thank everyone that has contributed to this project (in alphabetical order):

+Casper Bach Poulsen,
+Jente Hidskes,
+Matthijs Bijman,
+Sarah Müller,
+Sebastian Erdweg,
-Matthijs Bijman, Sebastian Erdweg, Jente Hidskes, Wouter Raateland
+Wouter Raateland